Ludo

 Welcome to the documentation of Ludo

-Ludo is an Emulator Frontend able to run retro video games.
+is an Emulator Frontend able to run retro video games.
 Ludo does not emulate the consoles itself, but does it through emulator plugins called libretro cores.
 Libretro cores are well known emulators (like Snes9x or Genesis Plus GX or PCSX) stripped from their user interface.
 They contain only console specific logic.

 Separating the frontend from the emulation logic has the following advantages: